-Shop in the General Store for WheatonArts studio glass and ceramics from artists both local and across the USA.
+Shop in the General Store for WheatonArts studio glass & ceramics from artists both local and across the USA.
 Discover specialty foods, hard-to-find nostalgic candies, puzzles, books, novelty toys, innovative kitchenware, and more!
-Shop in the Gallery of Fine Craft and A.G.
+Shop in the Gallery of Fine Craft & A.G.
 Paperweight Shop for one-of-a-kind contemporary sculptures, paperweights, and home decor items.
-Preview a broad selection of glass and metal jewelry collections, unique clothing lines and accessories, and handcrafted pottery.
+Preview a broad selection of glass & metal jewelry collections, unique clothing lines and accessories, and handcrafted pottery.

 Walk the Nature Trail

 Enjoy a one-mile looping Nature Trail that runs through our 45-acre campus, developed in partnership with CU Maurice River.
 Learn about the region’s natural areas and wildlife, along with tips on how to preserve the environment while walking along the Nature Trail.
 Print out a Scavenger Hunt before your visit by clicking here.